GABETROLL/Tetris3D/docs/blog.md

 # Timeline

-This project started as just another personal project in July 9, 2021, that I worked on for a little while in 2021 and 2022, but then became my Portfolio Project for Holberton.
-After that, my timeline looks like this:
+This project started as a personal project in July 9, 2021, that I worked on for a little while in 2021 and 2022, then became my Portfolio Project for Holberton.
+This is the timeline for the project during my time at Holberton:

 - April 30 - May 5: Clean-up code and fix errors
 - May 14: Add title screen